The Sisters Servants are women who have responded to Christ’s call

 The Congregation, founded over one hundred years ago in Western Ukraine, is of papal rite, with its General headquarters in Rome.
 It is subdivided into seven Provinces, one of which is the Canadian Province, under the patronage of Christ the King, and under the leadership of the Provincial Superior and her Council.

-Provincial Superior for Canada – Sr. Christina Syrotynsky, 2nd Councillor Sr. Janet Kozak,
+Provincial Superior for Canada – Sr. Christina Syrotynsky, Vice-Provincial and 1st Councillor Sr. Patricia Lacey,

 As a young woman of Lviv, Ukraine, Michaelina Hordashevska experienced a call to the religious life and searched for a way to respond.
 Privately, she sought spiritual direction from Father Jeremiah Lomnitskyj, OSBM.
 In 1892, at the age of 22, with the guidance of Father Jeremiah and material help from Father Kyrylo Seletskyj, she became the first member of the first active apostolic congregation of women in the Byzantine-Ukrainian Catholic Rite, the Sisters Servants of Mary Immaculate.
 In this newly formed community, she took the name of Josaphata.